AppGyver/konterraform/README.md

 # remove these after you are not constantly destroying the environment
 aws_instance_mongosingle_disable_api_termination = "false"
 aws_instance_node_disable_api_termination = "false"

+# the recipe will append variables under this line (the last one wins)
 ```

 ## running